epolisensky/VLITE/vdp/docs/source/database.rst

 All flux measurements from PyBDSF are corrected for VLITE's primary beam response.
 A scale factor is applied to account for decreasing sensitivity with increasing distance from the image's pointing center.
-A 20% systematic uncertainty is also added (in quadrature) to the PyBDSF statistical uncertainties for every flux measurement error.
+A primary observing frequency specific systematic uncertainty is also added (in quadrature) to the PyBDSF statistical uncertainties for every flux measurement error, typically 3%.

 - *src_id*: non-unique id number assigned by PyBDSF to each detected source in an image; uniquely referenced by combination of